Candelaria border incursion of 1919

-The Candelaria border incursion of 1919 was a US military invasion of Mexico to find, engage and neutralize a Mexican bandit group led by Jesús Rentería.
+The Candelaria border incursion of 1919 was a US military invasion of Mexico to find and kill a Mexican bandit group led by Jesús Rentería.
 Rentería had kidnapped two United States Army Border Air Patrol pilots that had crashed south of the US-Mexican border and successfully ransomed them back to the United States.

 Background

 The U.S. and Mexico had for almost a decade seen a number of violent incidents on their border related to the Mexican Revolution and the Bandit War.
 As recently as June 1919 U.S. and Mexican forces skirmished near El Paso, Texas, on the border in what was known as the Battle of Ciudad Juárez.
 This conflict is singular for the fact that the Mexican army and the U.S. Army joined forces to fight the Villista revolutionary faction led by Pancho Villa.
 It was the second-largest battle of the Mexican Revolution involving the United States, and is considered the last battle of the Border War.